Wildfire: Its Effects on Drinking Water Quality

 What can I do if my drinking water has been affected by a wildfire?

-- Do your best to conserve water as the water supply may be very limited due to power outages or other impacts for an unknown amount of time
+- Do your best to conserve water as the water supply may be limited due to power outages or other impacts for an unknown amount of time

 - If you have questions about the quality of your drinking water, ask your local water supplier (e.g. municipality, utility provider, well owner, etc.).
-Do not drink tap water unless local officials have assured that it’s safe for drinking

 - Water lines may need repairing and flushing to remove contaminated water